finessed/airline/airport.locator/README.md

 A [RESTful micro-service](http://martinfowler.com/articles/microservices.html) of airport locations around the globe.

+## Build

+Build:

+    lein uberjar

-## Running
+## Run

 To start a web server for the application, run:

-    lein ring server

-To do: instructions for deploying to Jetty.
+    java -jar airport.locator-0.3.2-standalone.jar

+To do - the port is currently hard-coded to 8080.

 # Resources provided